axibase/atsd-use-cases/workshop/roman-time-keeping.md

 * Gregorian calendar spans hundreds of years, which was beyond the recording capabilities and planning horizon of ancient peoples.
 * Gregorian calendar also has an accumulating error: 365.2422 (actual) versus 365.2425 (calendar).
 The error of +26 seconds per year translates to one day per 3,323 years but will occur in ~10,000 years due to changes in solar year duration.
-* What could be the shortest leap cycle duration within a life expectancy of 30 years with mimimal errors?
+* What could be the shortest leap cycle duration within a life expectancy of 30 years with minimal errors?
   * **20-year Cycle**: 365*3+366 and skip every twentieth leap year: `365 + 1/4 - 1/20 = 365.2000`.
 Error is **61** minutes per year.
   * **40-year Cycle**: 365*3+366 and skip every fortieth leap year: `365 + 1/4 - 1/40 = 365.2250`.
 Error is **25** minutes per year.
   * **100-year Cycle**: 265*3+366 and skip every hundredth leap year: `365 + 1/4 - 1/100 = 365.2400`.
 Error is **3** minutes per year.